 To set yourself apart, you must be daring to make a stand for things which you believe in and know why you want a career in the Foreign Service.
 Do not be afraid to speak up during the discussions or interviews.

 This job requires you to be meticulous in your work and consider various perspectives.
 One should be ready for the long working hours, sometimes even spending your weekends or public holidays at work.
-But what keeps me motivated is the satisfaction from completing each milestone and project that I am tasked with, knowing that everything I have done would contribute in one way or another to building good relations with another country, or to uphold the reputation of our country.
+But what keeps me motivated is the satisfaction from completing each milestone and project that I am tasked with, knowing that everything I have done would contribute in one way or another to building good relations with another country, assisted a Singaporean in need, or to uphold the reputation of our country.

 The job as a Foreign Service Officer is demanding.
 It requires dedication to your work and your country.
-However, the experiences and lessons you gain from this career is something money cannot buy!
-If you are thinking of a career in MFA, the question you need to ask yourself is "What drives you?".
+It is challenging but at the same time, the experiences and lessons you gain from this career is something money cannot buy!